 - 1. Warnings (oral or written) - 2.
 Restorative Practices - 3.
 Parent (Guardian) Meeting - 4.
-Loss of Privileges - 5.
+Loss of Privileges\ - 5.
 Lunch Detention for one or more days or temporary removal from classroom to alternative setting. - 6.
 Detention - 7.
 Formal Conference - 8.
 Behavior Contracts - 9.
 Suspension from Extracurricular or Co-curricular Activities: - 10.
 Suspension from classes and placement in alternative setting for up to five school days (ISR or ISS). - 11.
 Suspension from school for up to five school days. - 12.
 Suspension from school in excess of five school days. - 13.
-Suspension from school for at least one calendar year for possession of a weapon pursuant to the Gun-Free Schools Act of 1994 (subject to the right of the Superintendent to modify such penalty) or, in the case of a student with a disability whose possession of a weapon is determined not to be related to his/her disability, placement in an interim alternative educational setting for a period of up to forty-five days. - 14.
-Placement in an interim alternative educational setting for a period of up to forty-five days, in the case of a student with a disability whose knowing possession or use of illegal drugs, or sale or solicitation of the sale

-- of a controlled substance at a school or a school function is determined not to be related to his/her disability. - 15.
-Referral to Pupil Personnel Services - 16.
+Suspension from school for at least one calendar year for possession of a weapon pursuant to the Gun-Free Schools Act of 1994 (subject to the right of the Superintendent to modify such penalty) or, in the case of a student with a disability whose possession of a weapon is determined not to be related to his/her disability, placement in an interim alternative educational setting for a period of up to forty five days). - 14.
+Placement in an interim alternative educational setting for a period of up to forty-five days, in the case of a student with a disability whose knowing possession or use of illegal drugs, or sale or solicitation of the sale of a controlled substance at a school or a school function is determined not to be related to his/her disability. - 15.14.
+Referral to Pupil Personnel Services - 16.15.
 Bus suspension where deemed appropriate by administration

-Teachers have the statutory right to remove a disruptive student from the classroom.
+\Teachers have the statutory right to remove a disruptive student from the classroom.

-All violations of the law will be reported to law enforcement officers.
+\\All perceived violations of the law will be reported to law enforcement officers.

-Examples of "privileges" that can be revoked include but are not limited to the following: Attendance at extracurricular events, games, and after school activities, Student Parking Permits, Proms, Field Trips, Possession of electronic items during school hours, etc.
+\\\Examples of "privileges" that can be revoked include but are not limited to the following: Attendance at extracurricular events, games, and after school activities, Student Parking Permits, Proms, Field Trips, Possession of electronic items during school hours, etc. ± enrollment.
+It is recognized that not all infractions occur under the same circumstances, and that the Building Principals have the discretion to adjust their disciplinary practices based upon the consideration of the seriousness of the infraction, any extenuating circumstances, student attitude, and the disciplinary history of the student involved.